Scalar Cherenkov radiation from high-energy cosmic rays: Discussion

 In the limit of small fractional energy loss, denoting the initial energy of the moving particle by $E\e{i} = m \gamma(v\e{i})$, then the former may be written as

 where we defined a characteristic length $\ell$ beyond which particles effectively slow down to the speed of the scalar waves

 As an illustrative example, we fix $x=1$ Gpc, $v=0.9$, for a proton mass $m=m\e{p}$ and plot the fractional energy loss as a function of $\Omega\e{UV}$ in Fig.~\ref{fig:DeltaEoverE}.
 The energy loss to scalar waves is mostly negligible in this situation, unless the UV cutoff satisfies $\Omega\e{UV}> 10^{-20} M\e{P}$.
 Recall that for DE motivated scenarios, the UV cutoff can be of the order of $(M\e{P} H_0^2)^{1/3} \simeq 10^{-40} M\e{P}$ \cite{deRham:2018red}.
-In the following, we consider a more generic phenomenological approach, where $c\e{s}$ bears no relationship to $\P$ and $q\e{s}$, which allows the prefactor in \eqref{eq:dEdx_pheno} to become large in case of low scalar phase velocity.
+It turns out that for nonrelativistic scalar speeds, the scale at which the EFT goes out of control can be much lower than the UV cutoff by a factor of $c\e{s}^n$ with $n>0$ \cite{deRham:2017aoj}.
+The value of $n$ depends on the specific irrelevant operators that are considered.
+This implies that our estimate of the fractional energy loss can be considered as an upper bound on the amount of energy that is actually lost to scalar waves.\footnote{We thank the anonymous referee for pointing this out.} For quasiluminal scalar waves, this $c\e{s}^n$ suppression does not change the order of magnitude of the radiated energy.
+In fact, for a UV cutoff equal to the Planck mass, any $c\e{s}^n\geq 10^{-20}$ implies that the energy loss is dramatically large, in the sense that Eq.\,\eqref{eq:dEdx57} can not be integrated assuming the limit of small fractional energy loss.
+This is such that cosmic rays may lose a significant portion of their energy over cosmological distances.
+In the following, we consider a more generic phenomenological approach, where $c\e{s}$ bears no relationship to $\P$ and $q\e{s}$, which allows the prefactor in \eqref{eq:dEdx_pheno} to become large in case of low scalar phase velocity and for fixed UV cutoffs.